data-8/fa23/policies.md

 We understand that life happens and want to provide you with the support you need.
 If you need to request an extension, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdPY_gOcPqEp4ccDxNTHpj0e6BiM7WFhK1t7tVmzFEJWNwfbg/viewform?usp=sf_link).
 Submissions to the form will be visible only to the course instructors, the DSP Lead and Grading Leads.

+<u>**Please read the entirety of the form and its instructions before/while submitting a regrade to reduce confusion**</u>.
+Extension requests with reasons pertaining to: *busy weeks, midterms, and projects* will be approved if submitted **3 days in advance of the assignment’s due date**, as these situations should be evident *well in advance*.

+This reduces the overload of extension requests on the dates of the assignment, and ensures students have more time to plan out their workload.

 ### Accommodations

 We will provide appropriate accommodations to all students enrolled in Berkeley's [Disabled Students Program (DSP)](https://dsp.berkeley.edu/).
 To ensure that you receive the appropriate accommodations, have your DSP specialist submit a letter confirming your status and accommodations.